edufonseca/waspaa19/README.md

   - 0: warm-up based mixup
   - 1: standard training procedure, including LSR, standard mixup, and non time-dependent loss function
   - 2: time-dependent loss function: discard large loss instances from each mini-batch of data dynamically at every iteration
-  - 3: prune train set: after *n1* epochs, use checkpoint to predict scores on train set, convert to losses, discard clips associated with large loss values, keep a subset to continue learning
+  - 3: prune train set: after *n1* epochs, use checkpoint to predict scores on train set, convert to losses, prune clips associated with large loss values, keep a subset to continue learning

 LSR parameters (defined in Sections 2.1 and 4.1):